factory51/gig/task_3/README.md

 +---------------+------------------+
 ```

-- Available awards for each award body and award type is modeled in `awards`.
+- Available awards for each award body and award type is modelled in `awards`.

 ```
 +----------+---------------+------------------------------------+